alfiankan/social-network-graph-database/README.md

 - to build & run just run like nextjs app

-- read about this experiment on my medium :
+- read about this experiment on my medium :  [this link](https://alfiankan.medium.com/explorasi-membuat-sosial-network-graph-dengan-neo4j-graph-database-dan-next-js-8b44e640f818)